tsagkas/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I will be starting my PhD in Sept.
-2022, at the [School of Informatics - University of Edinburgh](http://web.inf.ed.ac.uk/ipab), sponsored by the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/).
+2022, at the [School of Informatics - University of Edinburgh](http://web.inf.ed.ac.uk/ipab), sponsored by the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/), under the supervision of [Prof. Chris Xiaoxuan Lu](https://christopherlu.github.io/).
 My research objective will be to improve the spatial perception in autonomous systems, under visual degredation, with unconventional sensors (e.g. single-chip mmWave radars).

 Last November I completed with distinction the **Artificial Intelligence master's programme** at the University of Edinburgh.
 For my master's dissertation project I worked on a novel inference algorithm for [generative capsule models](https://github.com/tsagkas/capsules), under the supervision of [Prof. Chris Williams](https://homepages.inf.ed.ac.uk/ckiw/).